Denmark14/lumi-calc/README.md

 ## Credits

 This project was created by Honko and is primarily maintained by Austin.
+Adapted to Luminescent Platinum by Denmark.

 - Gens 1-6 were originally implemented by Honko.
 - The Omega Ruby / Alpha Sapphire update was done by gamut-was-taken and Austin.